chenmengyang/KaggleGame/movie_review_sentiment_analysis/readme.md

 * apply padding to all train + test dataset, so all the sentences will have the same length (because input layer can only accept same fixed input size)

-2. find pretrain word-embedding online source
+2. find pretrain word-embedding online source (optional but strongly recomment)
 * good word-embedding can present the meaning of words
 * word-embedding will convert charater words into integers with meanings